Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

-Answer any questions that remain before moving on the final class wrap up.
+Answer any questions that remain before moving on the the final class wrap up.

 ### 18. Optional - Instructor Do: Review Key Commands (0:00)